-I’ve extended environmental theory in practical directions via EcoTypes, an online survey and resource primarily designed to help students in undergraduate U.S. environmental programs understand the fundamental ideas that guide their environmental interests.
+I’ve extended environmental theory in practical directions via EcoTypes, an online survey and resource designed for college students and others to more systematically understand how they approach environmental issues (Proctor 2020).
 EcoTypes suggests the reality of difference and potential for ideological conflict, as different people are guided by different Big Words.
-This then suggests the need to build skills in engagement across difference, which I’ve explored to date via a new course at Lewis & Clark and a recent publication (Proctor et al. 2018).
+This then suggests the need to build skills in engagement across difference, which I’ve explored to date via a course, Environmental Engagement, we now require of our ENVS majors at Lewis & Clark, and related publications (e.g., Proctor et al. 2018).

 Beyond my strictly professional life, one major commitment is Alder Creek Community Forest (ACCF), an educational nonprofit I founded in rural southern Oregon on land I grew up on and inherited.
 It’s my way of honoring what family and community gave me growing up there.
 I raised two girls, Joy and Elise, and am happy that they now both live in Portland.
 I’ve been an active member for years in the Unitarian Universalist Association.

 I’m grateful for an active life, much of which you can see—along with my family—via annual slideshows here.

 - Bennett, Tony, Lawrence Grossberg, and Meaghan Morris, eds.
 2013.
 New Keywords: A Revised Vocabulary of Culture and Society.
 John Wiley & Sons.